aleos-dev/currency-converter/README.md

 provides insights into caching operations through console logs when enabled.
 This approach serves educational purposes.`

 ### Servlets
-I try to keep this layes as simple as it can be.
+I try to keep this layer as simple as it can be.
 The validation, payload extraction and response composing take out to filter responsibility.
 It generally calls service and handles result in proper way.

 #### BaseServlet: